 App design cost in 2026 typically ranges from $5,000 for basic designs to $50,000+ for complex, high-fidelity user experiences.
 The real challenge isn’t the range; it’s understanding what actually drives design costs, which is often user flows, interaction complexity, and iteration cycles rather than just screen count.

-If you’ve been searching for how much to design an app or how much it costs to design an app, you’ve likely seen vague estimates without clarity on what’s included.
+If you’ve been searching for how much to design an app or, more broadly, how much it costs to develop an app end-to-end, you’ve likely seen vague estimates without clarity on what’s included.

 This guide breaks down app design cost by complexity, app type, features, and design stages, based on real-world projects where user flows, prototyping depth, and design systems have a bigger impact than just the number of screens.